This post contains affiliate links and we make a small commission for purchases made using these links.

 - Whisk the egg, vanilla, buttermilk, and water into the melted butter.

-- Add the wet ingredients to the bowl of dry ingredients and stir until a smooth batter forms.
+- Add the wet ingredients to the bowl of dry ingredients and stir until a smooth batter forms, but avoid overmixing the batter or the cake will be dense.

-- While the cake bakes, melt butter in a saucepan over medium heat.
-Stir in cocoa powder, buttermilk, and vanilla until smooth.
-Remove from heat and whisk in powdered sugar.
+- While the cake bakes, melt the remaining butter in a saucepan over medium heat.
+Stir in the cocoa powder, buttermilk, and vanilla until smooth.
+Remove from heat and whisk in the powdered sugar.

-- Pour frosting over hot cake immediately after it comes out of the oven.
-Let cool for at least 30 minutes before serving.
+- Pour the frosting over the warm cake immediately after it comes out of the oven.
+Let it cool for at least 30 minutes to set up before slicing and serving.

 You Can Save a Bowl and Use the Microwave

-The instructions state to make the frosting on the stovetop, but I want to mention that you can use the microwave too.
-Just melt the butter in a glass bowl and whisk in the remaining ingredients until smooth.
-Boom done.
+The traditional way to make the frosting is on the stovetop, but I want to mention that you can use the microwave too.
+Just melt the butter in a glass bowl (stirring often) and whisk in the remaining ingredients until smooth.
+Boom done (in case you need a shortcut, no judgment from me)!

 Check Out These Other Chocolate Recipes